HOW TO CHOOSE

 PRECONSUMER RECYCLED FIBER

 Pulp fiber that has not met its intended end-use by a consumer and is collected for re-use in manufacturing.
-Preconsumer materials in papermaking includes envelope clippings and trimming from the printing process.
+Preconsumer materials in papermaking include envelope clippings and trimming from the printing process.
 Preconsumer recycled fiber does not include mill broke.

 ACID-FREE